 Watch live coverage of what’s going on in Bangladesh on CNNgo.

-Attack occurred as the holy month of Ramadan nears its end
+Attack comes as the holy month of Ramadan nears its end

 All the attackers in the deadly assault on a cafe in Dhaka were Bangladeshi citizens, and five of them were militants that police had tried to arrest previously, Police Inspector General Shahidul Hoque told CNN Saturday.